 Annual thesis progress meetings.
 Starting in the third year of study, the student will meet with their Thesis Advisory Committee at least once every academic year to discuss progress towards completing thesis research and writing the dissertation.
 For the first meeting, the student submits a written description of the general aims of the thesis research project and the progress made towards these aims.
 For subsequent meetings, the student submits an update that includes a rationale for any changes in aims, a description of progress, and a list of any presentations or publications.
 Full details are provided in Appendix L, Annual Thesis Progress Meetings.
 These meetings need to be arranged by the student, and the student brings along the form required for committee members to record comments and recommendations (see Appendix M, Annual Progress Meeting Form).
-In preparing for meetings with their Thesis Advisory Committee, students should look through the Individual Development Plan (IDP) form provided by the Department (see Appendix P, Individual Development Plan) before the meeting and fill in or update relevant sections.
-Students are strongly encouraged to discuss their IDP with the committee.
+Before meeting with their Thesis Advisory Committee, the student needs to prepare or update their Individual Development Plan (IDP), for instance using the form provided by the Department (see Appendix P, Individual Development Plan), in preparation for discussing the IDP with the committee.